IMPROVING PERFORMANCE EVALUATIONS

 7. Seek anonymous feedback of your staff and other managers.
 If you truly want to be a good manager, you need 360° input.
 Solicit it and take any judgment as a gift.

-This last option is the trickiest because it involves more emotion than any of the others.
-Nobody likes to end a relationship, even if it's a bad one.
-As a manager, you have to embrace the fact that employees won't be happy about getting fired and will probably begin pointing fingers.
-If your performance evaluation process is able to identify their shortcomings without surprise, there should be little regret on your part.
+This last option—terminating employees who can't meet benchmarks—is the trickiest because it involves more emotion than any of the others.
+Nobody likes to end a relationship, even if it's a bad one, but if the process has identified shortcomings without surprise there should be less regret on your part.
+If you need help implementing these practices, talk to an agent.

 Need insurance for You, Your Family or Your Business?